ghifarit53/varsity-codes/readme.txt

 q: why makefile bad written fix plz >:(
 a: yea this is my first time writing makefile and i kinda dunno how to do anything

+also remember not to run any foreign code you found somewhere on the internet unless you know it's safe or be prepared to take the risk